Welcome to the Mennonite Country Auction website

 No dogs in the sale & food area

-Food Stands: Sausage on a stick, Hamburgers, Apple Butter, Apple Cider, New Year’s Cookies (Raisin Fritters), Ice cream, Pies, Baked Goods, Green Bean Soup, Salad, Bulk Sausage, Ham, Slab Bacon, Amish Cheese, Kraut Runza, BBQ Rib plate and more.
+Food Stands: Sausage on a stick, Hamburgers, Apple Butter, Apple Cider, New Year’s Cookies (Raisin Fritters), Ice cream, Pies, Baked Goods, Green Bean Soup, Salad, Bulk Sausage, Ham, Slab Bacon, Amish Cheese, Kraut Runza, and more.

-Booths: Crafts, Ten Thousand Villages (international crafts), Collectibles and Antiques, MCC/Mennonite Information, The Recycled Spoon, Etcetera Shop, Country Store, Quilters’ Corner PLUS, ground wheat flour, and a Bounce House for the kids.
+Booths: Crafts, Ten Thousand Villages (international crafts), MCC/Mennonite Information, The Recycled Spoon, Etcetera Shop, Country Store, Quilters’ Corner PLUS, ground wheat flour, and a Bounce House for the kids.

 Auction: Quilts, Comforters and Afghans, Wall Quilts, Furniture, gift certificates and many more new and good used items.
 Credit cards will be accepted for auction items only